-Coupled with ignorance of prevailing "systems" of financing and credit, another set of factors that acutely affect immigrant entrepreneurs might be labeled "Cultural Predisposition" (as depicted in Figure 2, right).
+Coupled with ignorance of prevailing "systems" of financing and credit, another set of factors that acutely affect immigrant entrepreneurs might be labeled "Cultural Predisposition".
 Many immigrant entrepreneurs, and likely ones immigrating as political refugees and/or leaving countries rife with corruption, poor infrastructure, and flailing/failing economies, bring with them a healthy dose of skepticism when it comes to banks and "institutions" in general.
 Perhaps fleeing runaway inflation, lost/dissolved savings ("FDIC" is a decidedly American concept compared to their home countries), the collusion between government and banks, and the cronyism that ensures those well-connected are also well-heeled, means many immigrant entrepreneurs completely close off consideration of bank loans for financing.
-What Americans take for granted, that their money will simply be there, and moreover that a bank will be fair and transparent with regard to lending practices, can be exotic and unbelievable to immigrants - especially in cases where they may have suffered negative experiences in their country of origin.
+What Americans take for granted, that their money will simply be there, and moreover that a bank will be fair and transparent with regard to lending practices, can be exotic and unbelievable to immigrants.
 Instead, they turn inward toward their own sources of capital, which means not just individual capabilities, but that of their relatives.